tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 The third way is what we can refer to as 'fake prehashing'; IKEv2 would generate the hash as current, but instead of running ML-DSA or SLH-DSA in prehash mode, we have it sign it in pure mode as if it was the message.
 This is a violation of the spirit, if not the letter of FIPS 204, 205.
 However, it is secure (assuming the hash function is strong), and fits in cleanly with both the existing IKEv2 architecture, and what crypto libraries provide.
-A key challenge, however, is that the hash function must be explicitly defined and negotiated within IKEv2 to ensure interoperability.
 Additionally, for SLH-DSA, this means that we're now dependent on collision resistance (while the rest of the SLH-DSA architecture was carefully designed not to be).

 # Use of ML-DSA and SLH-DSA